scardrail/ha-Ultimaker/info.md

     framerate: 4
 ```

+### Lovelace card

-add a lovelace card to the UI
+Add a lovelace card to the UI, replace `printername` with the name you specified in your `configuration.yaml`

 ```typescript
 type: vertical-stack